mschnur/FastOctomap/kernel_analysis/Readme.md

 - as one previous, but re-adding the terminal logic (with some adjustments)

 with_terminal_logic_converted.c
-- as one previous, but converting the conditional logic
+- as one previous, but converting the conditional logic (also removed if statements around next_node)